What does leadership look like in modern membership organisations?

 - Confidently developing relationships partners with and proactively (and sensitively) managing stakeholder relationships;

-- Agile, constantly leading and embedding changes whilst ensure a positive experience of those involved and affected.
+- Agile, constantly leading and embedding changes whilst ensuring a positive experience for those involved and affected.

 Do your leadership team members demonstrate these qualities?
 If not what’s the risk?